Sexually Transmitted Infections

 In Canada, some of the highest rates and increases in sexually transmitted infections or diseases (STI or STD) are in young people 15–24 years of age.
 If you are having sex, or thinking about having sex, you need to know how to avoid STIs.

-A new STI strategy and public awareness campaign urges Albertans to take preventive measures to reduce high rates of sexually transmitted infections.
+Albertans are urged to take preventive measures to reduce high rates of sexually transmitted infections.

 Don't You Get It – Female ad

 - What else has she got? – Syphilis campaign poster, male audience

 - What else has he got? – Syphilis campaign poster, female audience

 For more information, go to the Syphilis campaign website at www.dontyougetit.ca

 Alberta has enhanced the syphilis screening component of the Prenatal Screening Program for Selected Communicable Diseases to ensure that pregnant women with infectious syphilis and their babies are identified and treated as soon as possible.
 Earlier diagnosis and treatment of syphilis in a pregnant mother can prevent infection in the newborn child and reduce the consequences of syphilis infection in the baby.